 In February 1988, after significant planning and fundraising, the museum moved to larger quarters at 30 Elm Street, in the heart of downtown.
 The elegant brick building, originally built for the Worcester County Horticultural Society, provided considerably more storage, office, and gallery spaces to support a greater range of programs.

 Worcester Historical Museum Today

 In September 2008, Worcester Historical Museum announced plans to move once again, this time from 30 Elm Street into the old Washburn-Moen factory building.

-Plans to move into the new location went array when in 2010 the Washburn-Moen Factory went up in flames.
+Plans to move into the new location went awry when in 2010 the Washburn-Moen Factory went up in flames.
 The damage made the building structurally unsafe preventing the Museum from moving into its new home.
-Moving on from the loss of the Washburn-Moen project, Worcester Historical Museum renovated its current home and in 2011 unveiled the new 30.